Click to quick exit (ESC)

 How to request excused absences:

 The process will vary from class to class and college to college.
-If you believe you may suffer academically because you need absences related to a miscarriage or abortion, you can inform your instructor that your absence should be excused, because it was medically-necessary and related to pregnancy.
+If you believe you may suffer academically because you need absences related to a miscarriage or abortion, you can inform your instructor that your absence should be excused under Title IX because it was medically-necessary and related to pregnancy.
 You may want to inform them over email to document your request and to limit additional questions, if those would cause you discomfort.

 If you need assistance, you can contact the Pregnant Scholar for help.

-Title IX requires educational institutions to provide accommodations for pregnancy and related conditions, like the end of a pregnancy and your recovery from it.
+Title IX requires educational institutions to provide accommodations for pregnancy, termination of pregnancy and related conditions, like the end of a pregnancy and your recovery from it.
 For example, some students are not ready to return to class in person following a pregnancy loss and want access to virtual learning options.
 Others may be ready to return but need additional bathroom breaks or lactation breaks.
-If you need a change at school to allow you to fully recover, that is referred to as an “academic adjustment,” “modification,” or “reasonable accommodation.”
+If you need a change at school to allow you to fully recover, that is referred to as an “academic modification,” “adjustment,” or “accommodation.”

-To access adjustments, the first step is to identify what changes to your educational program would be the most helpful in meeting your health needs.
-Then, you can contact your professors directly or reach out to your college’s Title IX office to request the changes.
-In some circumstances such as severe pregnancy complications, you may also seek help from your university’s disability access office.
-All colleges have specially trained coordinators that assist students in securing accommodations.
+To access modifications, the first step is to identify what changes to your educational program would be the most helpful in meeting your health needs.
+Then, you can reach out to your college’s Title IX office to request the changes.
+You could ask your faculty members directly, but please note that not all faculty are trained on providing pregnancy-related modifications to students, while it is the job of the Title IX Coordinator to do so.

-To get an accommodation you may be asked to provide a doctor’s note 1) explaining that you are or were pregnant and 2) explaining the accommodations needed to help your recovery.
+To get an accommodation, you may be asked to provide a doctor’s note explaining your health needs and the accommodations that would to help your recovery.
 If the professor or Title IX coordinator finds it would fundamentally alter the educational program to make the change you request, and your proposed changes cannot be implemented, they should provide alternatives to consider.
 You may need to have several discussions to determine an accommodation that works for both you and the college.
 Then, your professors must make the changes for as long as needed to protect your health.

 For more on your rights to academic adjustments, see our page on accommodations